unitaryfund/unitaryhack2021/README.md

 The Unitary Fund is proud to host our first quantum open source hackathon with SWAG and BOUNTIES!

-💰 A total of [$2K] in bounties for tagged issues in quantum open source projects
+💰 A total of $2K in bounties for tagged issues in quantum open source projects

+💿 Digital swag for all participants that make approved Pull Requests (PR)s

-🎁 Selected [25] participants that make 1 **quality** Pull Request (PR)s to a participating open source project will receive a swag pack in the mail!*
+🎁 25 Random participants that make 1 **quality** Pull Request (PR)s to a participating open source project will receive a swag pack in the mail!*

 You can find all the information you need here including: